Auditions - Youth Performers Ages 8 - 14; Adult Performers 18+

 Pompton Lakes, NJ 07442

-Participants aged 18 must be high school students.
+*Participants aged 18 must be enrolled in high school*

 ALL ROLES ARE OPEN FOR THIS PRODUCTION